BioBoost/course-linux-essentials/docs/b-the-filesystem/01-the-filesystem/README.md

 ---
 description: As a linux power user you need to know your way around the filesystem
-title: 05 - The Filesystem
+title: The Filesystem
 ---

-# Chapter 05 - The Filesystem
+# The Filesystem

 A filesystem typically allows us to store both files and directories. **Files are used to store data** such as text, graphics and programs. **Directories** (aka "folders") are used to provide a **hierarchical organization structure**.
 Next to our data, the filesystem also stores **metadata** such as who's the owner of the file, creation and modification timestamps, size information, ...